Yang Taichi

 31. Horizontal slice sword with circle steps

-32. Straight thrust with bow stanc
+32. Straight thrust with bow stance

 (Closing form)